inflearn logo

 "Generate code with Copilot and deploy to Vercel — a hands-on track to understand it all in just one day!"

-Junior developers will apply AI assistance tools directly to practical work, experiencing the entire cycle from prototyping to coding, deployment, and verification, while building habits for inspection, security, and ethics.
-Through this process, they will learn everything at once—from rapid prototyping and CRUD skeleton generation using AI tools like Copilot and ChatGPT to cloud deployment and methods for verification, security, and ethical checks.
+Junior developers will experience the entire cycle of applying AI assistant tools directly to practical work—from prototyping and coding to deployment and verification—while also establishing habits for inspection, security, and ethics.
+In this process, they will learn everything at once, including rapid prototyping using AI tools like Copilot and ChatGPT, generating CRUD skeletons, cloud deployment, and methods for verification, security, and ethical checks.

-📋 The field of development is changing with the introduction of AI, and the role of developers must evolve accordingly.
+📋 As the development field changes with the introduction of AI, the role of developers must also evolve.

 McKinsey & Company (https://www.mckinsey.com.br/en/capabilities/mckinsey-digital/our-insights/enterprise-technologys-next-chapter-four-gen-ai-shifts-that-will-reshape-business-technology?utm_source=chatgpt.com)